3.5.1 CCS - combined annual ATI

 Summary

-Combined annual ATI (1.1.A.20) is one of the 3 factors that will determine a claimant's level of CCS (the others being the family's activity test result and the applicable hourly rate cap (1.1.H.20)).
+Combined annual ATI (1.1.A.20) is one of the factors that will determine a claimant's level of CCS.

 This section includes:

-Any difference between the amount of CCS an individual was paid during the year based on their estimated ATI and their actual CCS entitlement based on their actual ATI will be corrected at reconciliation (that is, debt raised if they were overpaid, and a lump sum payment made if they were paid less than they were actually entitled to).
+Any difference between the amount of CCS an individual was paid during the year based on their estimated ATI and their actual CCS entitlement based on their actual ATI will be corrected at reconciliation (6.4).
+Generally, a debt will be raised if they were overpaid, and a lump sum payment made if they were paid less than they were actually entitled to.

 Determining an individual's CCS percentage